 \subsection{Generalized Synthetic Control Estimators}

-In this section we introduce a class of SC type estimators.
-This class, which we refer to as Generalized Synthetic Control (GSC) estimators, includes the DiM estimator, the original SC estimator proposed by \citet{abadie2010synthetic}, as well as three modifications thereof as special cases.
-For the purpose of a randomization-based analysis, it is important that we define these estimators for all possible treatment assignment vectors $\bu$ and $\bv$, not just the realized assignment.
+In this section, we introduce a class of SC-type estimators.
+This class, which we refer to as Generalized Synthetic Control (GSC) estimators, includes the DiM estimator, the original SC estimator proposed by \citet{abadie2010synthetic}, and three modifications as special cases.
+For the purpose of a randomization-based analysis, we must define these estimators for all possible treatment assignment vectors $\bu$ and $\bv$, not just the realized assignment.